RISE AGAINST DOMESTIC VIOLENCE SA

 Survivor information, including but not limited to intake forms, WhatsApp conversations, case notes, voice notes, screenshots, documents, emails, and any other records or communications, may not be shared internally or externally without prior written authorisation.

-No volunteer may share survivor information with any other RISE volunteer who is not directly assigned to assist that survivor, share survivor information with any person outside of RISE for any reason, forward, copy, screenshot, or redistribute any intake form, WhatsApp message, case note, or any other survivor record, discuss a survivor's matter with any volunteer, staff member, or external party who is not directly involved in the survivor's case, or share survivor information with family members, friends, colleagues, or any third party under any circumstances.
+No volunteer may share survivor information with any other RISE volunteer who is not directly assigned to assist that survivor, share survivor information with any person outside of RISE for any reason, forward, copy, screenshot, or redistribute any survivor record, discuss a survivor's matter with any person who is not directly involved in the survivor's case, or share survivor information with family members, friends, colleagues, or any third party under any circumstances.

 POPIA COMPLIANCE FRAMEWORK